06/02/2017 0 Comments

 - You can arrange a longer period to pay (up to 5 years) than in bankruptcy;

-- You can miss up to two payments before having to file for bankruptcy;
+- You can miss up to three payments before having to file for bankruptcy;

 - Your credit rating will be less derogatory than bankruptcy once the proposal terms have been met.
 An R7 rating results from a consumer proposal, while an R9 rating (the worst rating possible on an R1 to R9 scale) results if you file for bankruptcy;